Learn the language of the web and how to construct websites – no previous experience required

 Classes will consist of a lecture-style introduction to a topic, followed by interactive sections where you'll be writing code and debugging it with help from the tutor.
 Previous coding experience isn't necessary but confidence working with different files and your web browser should be all you'll need to engage.

 The lead tutor is Matt Andrews, a lead client-side web developer at the Guardian.
-Matt has worked at the Guardian for over two years and has worked on products including the Guardian's Facebook app (12 million installs and counting) and the new, work-in-progress mobile website using responsive design techniques.
+Matt has worked at the Guardian for over three years and has worked on products including the Guardian's new mobile website which uses responsive design techniques, as well as the Guardian Facebook app and various bits and bobs on the desktop website.
 Matt studied English at university in Leeds and is therefore keen to emphasise that a degree in Computer Science or similar isn't a requirement for building websites - all you need is curiosity, creativity and a desire to learn.
 You can find out a bit more about Matt via his personal site (mattandrews.info) or on twitter at @mattpointblank.

 When & Where